Formation of black widows through ultra-compact X-ray binaries with He star companions

 \section{Summary}

 In the present work, we investigated the UCXB channel with He star companions to explain the formation of BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$.
 By using the stellar evolution code MESA, we calculated the long-term evolution of NS+He star systems that undergo the UCXB phase with different He star masses and evaporation efficiencies.
-We summarize the main results as follows: \begin{enumerate} \item [(1)] We found that the UCXB channel with He star companions can explain the origin of BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ within the Hubble time, e.g. PSRs J1719-1438, J2322-2650 and J1311-3430, etc. \item [(2)] The X-ray irradiation feedback hardly affects the evaporation process during the evolution of NS+He star systems. \item [(3)] The mass of He star companions can decrease to $\sim 0.001\,\rm M_\odot$ within the Hubble time, indicating that the NS+He star systems undergoing the UCXB stage are the potential progenitors of isolated MSPs. \item [(4)] Our simulations indicate that the BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ have different formation channels with another sub-type of BWs (with $M_2$ $\sim 0.01-0.05\,\rm M_\odot$). \item [(5)] RBs may not be the progenitors of the BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$. \end{enumerate}
+We summarize the main results as follows: \begin{enumerate} \item [(1)] We found that the UCXB channel with He star companions can explain the origin of BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ within the Hubble time, especially for PSRs J1719-1438, J2322-2650 and J1311-3430. \item [(2)] The mass of He star companions can decrease to $\textless 0.001\,\rm M_\odot$ or even $\textless10^{-5}\,\rm M_\odot$ within the Hubble time, indicating that the NS+He star systems undergoing the UCXB stage are the potential progenitors of isolated MSPs. \item [(3)] The X-ray irradiation feedback hardly affects the evaporation process during the evolution of NS+He star systems. \item [(4)] The simulations indicate that the BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ have different formation channels with another sub-type of BWs (with $M_2$ $\sim 0.01-0.05\,\rm M_\odot$). \item [(5)] RBs may not be the progenitors of the BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$. \end{enumerate}